deatrich/linux-home-server/customization.md

 If you won't be using it on your server then turn Bluetooth off.

-The Pi does not have a BIOS like personal computers do; instead configuration changes to enable or disable devices are managed in the configuration file *config.txt* in */boot/firmware/*
+The Pi does not have a BIOS like personal computers do; instead configuration changes to enable or disable devices are made in the configuration file *config.txt* in the directory */boot/firmware/*

 <!-- at some point discuss the lack of a RTC and its effect
 on logging, etc. on SBC devices -->

-You will need to eventually reboot the server once you have make this change.
+You will need to eventually reboot the server once you have made this change.
 If you also disable WiFi then wait until you have finished the next task, or any other tasks in this chapter.